After Eyebrow Embroidery/ Semi Permanent Makeup :

 The area will feel like a sunburn and the hair strokes (eyebrow) will look very dark and sharp.
 Over the next 2 days it will appear even darker and thicker as scabs begin to form.
 Depending on your skin, it takes anywhere from 7-14 days for scabbing to be over.
 Your goal is to keep the scabs CLEAN, DRY, and ON for as long as possible!
 The longer the scabs stay on for, the more crisp and even the strokes will be.

 Cleaning : (should be done after your shower/face wash routine)

-Next second day to 14 days: Repeat the steps below twice a day, morning and night. (at a minimum of 10 days or continue until scabs starting to peel then stop applying the cream)
+Next second day to 5th days: Repeat the steps below one a day, night. (at a minimum of 5 days )

 - Always WASH YOUR HANDS with anti-bacterial soap thoroughly before touching the tattooed area.
 You don’t want to get the area infected!!!